SLASSCOM/slasscom-qa-and-ba-curriculum/README.md

-# Visual Design and Multimedia Curriculum
+# QA and BA Curriculum

 Diploma level curriculum as a guidance to educational institutes.
 Visit [Curriculum Website](https://slasscom.github.io/slasscom-qa-and-ba-curriculum) for more details